COME ON GEORGE!

 Starring: George Formby and Patricia Kirkwood

-This typical Formby farce features a railway journey that involves Formby walking on the roof of a train in motion and then having to duck for cover when it reaches a tunnel.
-A comedy scene precedes this, filmed at ‘Longford’ station, and although vintage LNER D3 Class 4-4-0 No.4309 is prominent at the head of an arriving train it is not known which station this really was.
-The roof-walking scene is a combination of actual footage using a stuntman, and film of Formby on a roof mock-up in a studio with back projection.
-Locations are unknown, but the stunt scenes use LNER coaches and the Hertford Loop was popular for filming at the time.
-There are a number of other railway scenes in the film, namely; a stock shot of an express in the Lune Gorge hauled by a relative rarity on film in the form of an ex-L&YR Class 8 4-6-0 ‘Lanky Dreadnought’, and a scene with a horsebox being unloaded at a cattle dock of another unknown station, the fictional Avonbury Goods Yard.
+This typical Formby farce features a railway journey near the beginning that involves Formby walking on the roof of a train in motion and then having to duck for cover when it reaches a tunnel.
+A comedy scene precedes this, filmed at ‘Longford’ station, and although vintage LNER D3 Class 4-4-0 No.4309 features prominently, it is not known which station was used.
+Formby climbs up onto the D3 and hides in the tender of the locomotive and during the roof-walking scene we are treated to a shot of the footplate crew.
+The stunt used a combination of actual footage with a stuntman walking on the roof of LNER coaching stock, and film of Formby on a studio mock-up with back projection.
+The tunnel sequence, meanwhile, used a model.
+It is not known where this dramatic scenario was played out, but it appears to be a single track branch.
+There are a number of other railway scenes in the film, namely; a stock shot of an express in the Lune Gorge hauled by a relative rarity on film in the form of an ex-L&YR Class 8 4-6-0 ‘Lanky Dreadnought’, and a scene with a horsebox being unloaded at a cattle dock of another unknown station, playing the part of the fictional ‘Avonbury Goods Yard’ in the film.
 In the background of this scene an even rarer loco in the form of an LNER N5 Class 0-6-2T is shunting in the background.
-Finally, there is a bit of camera trickery as George jumps the gap of a partly constructed bridge in his car.
-Beneath is a four track main line, and although the location of the bridge is not recorded, it is likely to be the Home Counties end of the East Coast mainline.
+Finally, there is a bit of camera trickery near the end of the film as George jumps the gap of a partly constructed bridge in his car.
+Beneath is a four track main line, and although the location of this bridge is not recorded, it is likely to be the Home Counties end of the East Coast main line.